bitrip-code/api-dev-documentation/README.md

 Gets a user by their email.

-Accepts an email query parameter
+Accepts an email query string

 Example request: